Without film photography, there would be no digital. Here, we use rolls of film to capture light instead of a digital sensor.

 This cheat sheet is to help you get started with film photography.
 If you know the basics of film photography, you know the basics of digital too.

-This cheat sheet runs through the film speed (ISO), aperture (f/stops) and how long you can open your shutter for (shutter speed).
+This cheat sheet runs through three main things.
+Film speed (ISO), aperture (f/stops) and shutter speed.
 All three of these things work co-dependently.

 There are many people that believe film photography is better than digital.
 I am one of them, even though I use digital and need it in my day to day workings.